 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and

-Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Lorstat.
-Do this even if there
+Emergency at the nearest hospital, if you think that you or anyone else may have taken too much LORSTAT.
+Do this even if

 You may need urgent medical attention.